TheRoyalOne2021/discord-bot-1/README.md

 replace channelId with your ticket channel ID in "ticket.js"

 mute command requires role called "muted" and assumes permissions are already set for the role

+default prefix is "$" because it conflicts the least, can be changed within ./assets/config.json